getsentry/sentry-docs/src/collections/_documentation/platforms/php/symfony.md

 hold information about the current state of the app, and attach it to any event that is reported.
 This bundle has three listeners (`RequestListener`, `SubRequestListener` and `ConsoleListener`) that add some easy default information.
-Those listeners normally are executed with a priority of `1` to allow easier customization with custom listeners, that by default run afterwards, with a lower priority of `0`.
+Those listeners normally are executed with a priority of `1` to allow easier customization with custom listeners, that by default run afterward, with a lower priority of `0`.

 Those listeners are `final` so not extendable, but you can look at those to know how to add more information to the current `Scope` and enrich you Sentry events.